-In this section we derive, as a consequence of Theorem \ref{EmbWWIThm}, a general splitting result\footnote{This should be compared to the analogous result of Burghelea and Lashof \cite[Cor.
-E]{BurgLash}.} for embedding spaces of manifolds with interval factors.
-This will then be used for the splitting part of Theorem \ref{LongKnotsThm}.
-All throughout, let $\iota: P^p\subset M^d$ be as in the statement of Theorem \ref{EmbWWIThm}.
+In this section we derive, as a consequence of Theorem \ref{EmbWWIThm}, a general splitting result\footnote{This should be compared with the analogous result of Burghelea and Lashof \cite[Corollary~E]{BurgLash}.} for embedding spaces of manifolds with interval factors.
+This will be used for the splitting part of Theorem \ref{LongKnotsThm}.
+Later we discuss consequences for the Gromoll filtration of embedding spaces (cf\ Definition \ref{GromollDefn}).
+Throughout, let $\iota: P^p \subset M^d$ be as in the statement of Theorem \ref{EmbWWIThm}.

 For $D(-)$ any of $\diff_\partial^b(-\times V)$ with $V\in \mathcal J_0$, $\bdiff_\partial(-)$ or $C(-)$, there are \textit{graphing maps}

 given (roughly) by regarding a $1$-parameter family of automorphisms of $M$ as an automorphism of $M\times I$ itself.
 These are natural with respect to codimension zero embeddings.
 Moreover, these maps can be delooped as, up to homotopy, they intertwine the (group-like) $\mathbb{E}_1$-structures of concatenating loops for the domain, and stacking automorphisms in the $I$-direction for the codomain.
 There are similar maps